mock-foundation/moc/README.md

 with macOS 12 support removed will be available right after a stable release of macOS 14.

+# Notes on iPadOS support

+Support for iPads is currently very experimental and not tested much.
+Why?
+Because I don't have a physical device to do so, and my development Mac is too underpowered for running Simulators with good enough performance.
+But still, support for iPadOS is a thing that I ocasionally pay attention to, so yeah

+If someone wants to donate me an iPad (lol who is gonna do that), use the Funding list in this repo

 # Screenshots
 ![](.github/images/screenshots/light/main.png)
 ![](.github/images/screenshots/dark/main.png)